kuzzleio/kuzzle/doc/2/guides/main-concepts/2-data-storage/index.md

 Elasticsearch does not have this notion of our two levels document-oriented storage.

 ::: info
-As the word `index` refers to Kuzzle indexes but also Elasticsearch indexes, we will rather use the term `indices` (also present in Elasticsearch documentation) for their indexes in order to avoid confusion.
+As the word index refers to Kuzzle indexes but also Elasticsearch indexes, we will rather **use the term indices for Elasticsearch indexes** to avoid confusion (also present in Elasticsearch documentation).
 :::

 Kuzzle indexes and collections are emulated in Elasticsearch in the following way:
- - `indexes` **does not physically exist in Elasticsearch** but are only logical application containers.
+ - **indexes does not physically exist in Elasticsearch** but are only logical application containers.
 When an index is created, an empty indice is created in Elasticsearch to reserve the index name (e.g. `&nyc-open-data._kuzzle_keep`)
- - `collections` **correspond to Elasticsearch indexes** with all their properties (e.g. [mappings](https://www.elastic.co/guide/en/elasticsearch/reference/7.4/mapping.html), [settings](https://www.elastic.co/guide/en/elasticsearch/reference/7.4/index-modules.html#index-modules-settings), etc)
+ - **collections correspond to Elasticsearch indexes** with all their properties (e.g. [mappings](https://www.elastic.co/guide/en/elasticsearch/reference/7.4/mapping.html), [settings](https://www.elastic.co/guide/en/elasticsearch/reference/7.4/index-modules.html#index-modules-settings), etc)

 Kuzzle distinguish two types of storage:
   - **private**: internal Kuzzle index, plugin private indexes
-  - **public**: users indexes
+  - **public**: indexes available through Kuzzle API

 Elasticsearch indices must comply to the following naming convention:
  - **private**: `%<kuzzle-index-name>.<kuzzle-collection-name>`